akanadocs/api-docs/README.md

 	> NOTE: this step is essential for maintaining the navigation structure of the API Docs.

 1. Push the updated API Docs up to akanadocs.github.io:

+	> NOTE: Make sure you change the placeholder text in the commit!!

 	```
 	cd akanadocs.github.io